coreos/fleet/Documentation/unit-files-and-scheduling.md

 # Unit Scheduling

-When working with units, fleet distinguishes between two types of units: _non-global_ (the default) and _global_.
-(A global unit is one with `Global=true` in its `X-Fleet` section, as mentioned above).
+When working with units, flt distinguishes between two types of units: _non-global_ (the default) and _global_.
+(A global unit is one with `Global=true` in its `X-Flt` section, as mentioned above).

-Non-global units are scheduled by the fleet engine - the engine is responsible for deciding where they should be placed in the cluster.
+Non-global units are scheduled by the flt engine - the engine is responsible for deciding where they should be placed in the cluster.

-Global units can run on every possible machine in the fleet cluster.
+Global units can run on every possible machine in the flt cluster.
-While global units are not scheduled through the engine, fleet agents still check the `MachineMetadata` option before starting them.
+While global units are not scheduled through the engine, flt agents still check the `MachineMetadata` option before starting them.
 Other options are ignored.

-For more details on the specific behavior of the engine, read more about [fleet's architecture and data model](https://github.com/coreos/fleet/blob/master/Documentation/architecture.md).
+For more details on the specific behavior of the engine, read more about [flt's architecture and data model](https://github.com/coreos/flt/blob/master/Documentation/architecture.md).

 ## User-Defined Requirements